AngeloJacobo/UberDDR4/projects/axku3_linux/README.md

 The boot checks already log in as root, so the automatic banner may appear earlier in the boot transcript. `uber-banner` displays it again in your console.

-Type normally or paste shell commands.
-The console spaces transmitted bytes by 5 ms (up to 200 characters/second) because this kernel's UART driver polls a small receive FIFO.
-Output remains at full speed.
-Reopen the console after updating the script to enable pacing; an already open console keeps its old behavior.
-The UART remains at 1,000,000 baud, 8N1, no flow control.
-Changing only the PC baud rate would mismatch the FPGA's configured rate.
-**Ctrl+]** closes it.
-A blank terminal may simply need Enter; echoed commands that do not execute usually lack a newline.
-If an earlier unpaced paste lost characters and left an unfinished command at a `>` prompt, press **Ctrl+C**, close/reopen the updated console, and paste the command again.
-Keep individual commands well below 1 KiB: this image's shell line editor truncates overlong lines even with pacing.
-Paste a batch of shorter commands for larger inputs.

-The console asks Windows to interpret the color escapes Linux sends, so the prompt appears as `root@buildroot:~#` in color. pyserial requests that only when the reported Windows release is exactly `10`, which on Windows 11 left the prompt reading `?[01;32mroot@buildroot?[00m:?[01;34m~?[00m#`.
-The console restores the previous console mode when it closes and changes nothing on other hosts, where the terminal already handles the escapes.

 ## Demonstrate LiteX and UberDDR4 from Linux